Real-Time Processing#

 Thread-safe parameter update.

-Parameters are staged in a pending dict and applied at the next processing boundary (start of next audio callback).
-This avoids locks in the audio processing path.
+Parameters are staged in a pending dict and applied at the next DSP worker iteration boundary, not in the audio callback.
+This keeps the callback allocation-free.

 Parameters: